jhrcek/relation-explorer/README.md

     - [ ] Function
         - [ ] Show fixed points

-- [ ] For each of the above shows the total number of structures of this kind (with links to OEIS, see [counting transitive relations](https://en.wikipedia.org/wiki/Transitive_relation#Counting_transitive_relations))
+- [x] For each of the above shows the total number of structures of this kind
+    - [] add links to OEIS, see [counting transitive relations](https://en.wikipedia.org/wiki/Transitive_relation#Counting_transitive_relations)

 - [ ] Provides operations like
     - [x] reflexive closure